asem905/shell_program/README.md

 This repository contains a simple shell implementation in C that supports basic command functionalities.
 It includes implementations for common shell commands and demonstrates how to handle user input, parse commands, and execute them.
 Overview

-This project implements a basic shell with support for commands like mypwd, myecho, mycp, mymv, myexit, myrm, myhelp, envir, mycd, and mytype.
-The shell reads commands from standard input, parses them, and executes them accordingly.
+This project implements a basic shell with support for built_in_commands like mypwd, myecho, mycp, mymv, myexit, myrm, myhelp, envir, mycd, and mytype.
+The shell reads commands from standard input, parses them, and executes them accordingly also external commands of any shell as ls,pwd,cat,cp,mv,...
 Commands

     mypwd: Print the current working directory.